django-hurricane/django-hurricane/website/getting-started.md

 ---
 layout: page
-title: GETTING STARTED WITH HURRICANE
+title: Getting started with Hurricane
 ---
 ## 1. You need an IDE
 You can choose whatever IDE you like.
 For remote Python debugging to work you need an IDE which supports [**debugpy**](https://pypi.org/project/debugpy/) or [**pydevd**](https://pypi.org/project/pydevd/), like VS Code or PyCharm.

-## 2. Start a project with django
+## 2. Start a project with Django
-Start a new django-based project as you like.
+Start a new Django-based project as you like.

 Be sure to check out the specifically created [**cookiecutter**](https://cookiecutter.readthedocs.io/en/latest/) template [**django-hurricane-template**](https://github.com/Blueshoe/django-hurricane-template).
-With that you can run
+With that, you can run
 ~~~bash
 cookiecutter gh:Blueshoe/django-hurricane-template
 ~~~
 and you'll get a Hurricane-based project layout created for you.
-In that case you can straight head over to point 5.
+In that case, you can head over straight to point 5.

-## 3. Install Hurricane to you environment
+## 3. Install Hurricane to your environment
 Hurricane can be installed from Python Package Index with
 ~~~bash
 pip3 install hurricane